+Model:

+The detail of conveys

+author wants the reader to see because/so that

+Example:

-Model: The detail of conveys since/because in that Th e author wants the reader to see because/so that Example: wealth and hedonism.
-Moving the po- concern himself with cost but does co Tom Buchanan brought east with him from Chicago conveys his vast nies is expensive and unnecessary, suggesting that Tom does not need acern himself with appearing more powerful than his peers.
-Fitzgerale and self-indulgent so that Tom will appear distasteful even before the to d and legends) and provide the ofDescribe the function of the all eference by an author to another text, historical occurrence, or to mythontext in which it appears in the text. usion in this text.
+wealth and hedonism.
+Moving the ponies is expeconcern himself with cost but does concern himself. anan brought east with him from Chicago conveys his vensive and unnecessary, suggesting that Tom does not neelf with appearing more powerful than his peers.
+Fitzge adulgent so that Tom will appear distasteful even before eed to erald

+and legends) and provide the context in w is text.
 Avoid generic commentary.
+Provide an original •

+The author or speaker alludes to in order to

+Through this reference, the reader connects

+and can more fully understand the author's pu rpose

+to

+Example:

-Provide an original own diction.
-It enhances your analysis. hs · in order to .
-Through this reference, the reader connects and can more fully understand the author's purpo se to Example: "For us, they fought and died, in place s like Concord and Gettysburg; Normandy and Khe Sahn."
-Barack Obama Americans have faced in the past whi facing with our economy, environment burg, Normandy, and Khe Sahn offer examples of struggles that h parallel the unique struggles Americans believe they are currently t, and world conflict.
-Even though the references are meant to show to t is to provide hope and resolve to the listener since these battles result in victories for America.
+"For us, they fought and died, in places like Conc cord and Gettysburg; Normandy and Khe Sahn."
+Barack Obama

+Americans have faced in the past which parallel t facing with our economy, environment, and world handy, and Khe Sahn offer examples of struggles that he unique struggles Americans believe they are currentled d conflict.
+Even though the references are meant to should hope and resolve to the listener since these battles re w these

+in victories for America.
 Citizens are reminded that they can be victorious in our modern struggles.